luisb/ndnp-change-date/README.md

 # change-date

-`change-date` is a command-line Python script that updates the date and edition metadata for a single issue in an NDNP batch, renames related issue files, updates `BATCH.xml`, and optionally manages a questionable `mods:dateIssued` value in the issue METS XML.
+Update the date, edition, and questionable-date metadata for an issue in an NDNP batch.

-It validates input paths and dates, renames issue-level files, updates XML content, updates embedded date metadata in `.pdf` and `.jp2` files, renames the issue directory, and removes stale `_1.xml` files.
-The `_1.xml` files are deleted so that the batch can be revalidated using "Validate All Unvalidated, and Update" in the DVV.

 ## Requirements

 - Python 3.9 or newer.
-- The script uses only the Python standard library: `argparse`, `pathlib`, `datetime`, `re`, and `xml.etree.ElementTree`.
+- The script uses only the Python standard library.

 ## Usage